nnhsse202122/Led-Lights/README.md

 * As a teacher, I want to have multiple LED strands in my classroom and have them function as a single strand (e.g., follow the same schedule, have a single override) via mobile app configuration

 ### Web App:

-* As a teacher, I want to be able to see the current schedule, color, brightness, and patterns of the LEDs via the Web App in order to later customize them.
-* As a teacher, I want to create and edit a schedule of colors, brightnesses, and patterns for the LEDs in my classroom via a Web App in order to customize them to the activity or bell schedule in advance.
 * As a teacher, I want to override a previous schedule of colors, brightnesses, and patterns for the LEDs in my classroom on my Web App with a new schedule for any predetermined date in order to accommodate a unique bell schedule.
+(LOW PRIORITY)
 * As a teacher, I want to have multiple LED strands in my classroom and have them function as a single strand (e.g., follow the same schedule, have a single override) via web app configuration
+* As a teacher, I want to be able to change scenes for multiple days at a time to make a consistent schedual